RussAbbott/pylog/README.md

 succeeds/fails for a given `i`, the list comprehension completes/fails to complete the iteration for that `i` and includes/does not include `i` in the generated list.

-## Logic variables and unification
+## Implementing logic variables and unification in Python

+*To be written*

+## Implementing Prolog backtracking in Python

 *To be written*